from the blog

 Our Hidden Cross Country Gems

-Winter is magical in Buffalo, Wyoming; its white wilderness, transporting you back to a quieter time.
-From snow laden forests, to rugged mountain vistas, wildlife viewing, countless winter sports, and cozy lodging and dining, there’s something for your whole family to enjoy.
+Winter is magical in Buffalo, Wyoming; its white wilderness transporting you back to a quieter time.
+From snow laden forests to rugged mountain vistas, wildlife viewing, countless winter sports, and cozy lodging and dining, there’s something for your whole family to enjoy.
 And, did we mention they’re all free?

 Cross country skiing is a hidden gem in and around the Bighorn National Forest.
-Whether you’re experienced, or just beginning, you don’t want to pass this one up.
+Whether you’re experienced or just beginning, you don’t want to pass this one up.
 With groomed and marked trails for varying levels of skiers, as well as backcountry skiing, your family adventures start here.

 Pole Creek and Willow Park, just minutes up Highway 16 are highly popular areas, both of which offer miles of trails for beginners through advanced cross country skiers.
 These trails are maintained by the Powder Pass Nordic Club (PPNC).
 They are a volunteer organization whose sole purpose is to promote cross-country skiing and snowshoe activities that encourage camaraderie while fostering an awareness of safe winter recreation and stewardship of the land.
 Visit their website for maps, ski areas, events, tips, snow reports and more.